Symmetry-protected phases in a 1D active solid with mechanochemical feedback

+In the rest of the paper, we assume that there was no MCC prior to $t = 0$.
+Hence, we choose initial conditions from the uncoupled Brusselator limit cycle (Fig.~\ref{fig:0D}C).
+MCC is turned on at $t = 0$, resulting in changes in the stability of the uncoupled fixed point $\mvec{u_0} = \{M_0,E_0,D_0,1,1\}$, as the phase space becomes $5$-dimensional.
+Eqn.~\ref{Eq:contvertex1D} is solved using a central spatial discretization and a fourth-order Runge–Kutta time integration scheme under periodic boundary conditions.

-\paragraph*{Compaction-driven oscillation death:} The MCFL-coupled single cell undergoes multiple bifurcations as $\mu$ is varied (Fig.~\ref{fig:0D}C).
+\paragraph*{Compression-driven oscillation death:} The MCFL-coupled single cell undergoes multiple bifurcations as $\mu$ is varied (Fig.~\ref{fig:0D}D).
 Below a $\tau_{D,L}$-independent threshold $\mu_c \approx 1.0566$, the cell displays canonical limit-cycle oscillations of Brusselators.
-At $\mu_c$, the determinant of the Jacobian matrix becomes zero (SI-II.B), and a fixed point suddenly appears, which splits into two saddle points as $\mu$ is increased (Fig.~\ref{fig:0D}C inset); a situation analogous to saddle-node bifurcation~\cite{strogatz2024nonlinear}.
-Closer inspection reveals that one of them favors compression ($L < 1$) and the other extension ($L \geq 1$, Fig~\ref{fig:0D}C-D).
-Furthermore, the fixed point corresponding to the compression branch becomes linearly stable for a range of $\mu$ values, which kills any oscillation in the system, a feature reminiscent of the COD of ERK in confluent tissues~\cite{shankaran_rapid_2009,moreno_competition_2019}.
-We find that this transition from an oscillatory to nonoscillatory state through compaction is a generic feature of the HBR and does not depend on $\tau_D$ and $\tau_L$ (Fig.S4).
-The model shows several bifurcations, such as at $\mu \approx 1.5$ in Fig~\ref{fig:0D}D. However, they are not generic features, and we will not explore them in detail here.
+At $\mu_c$, the determinant of the Jacobian matrix becomes zero (\cite{SI}-II.B), and a fixed point suddenly appears, which splits into two saddle points as $\mu$ is increased (Fig.~\ref{fig:0D}D inset); a situation analogous to saddle-node bifurcation~\cite{strogatz2024nonlinear}.
+Closer inspection reveals that one of them favors compression ($L < 1$) and the other extension ($L \geq 1$, Fig~\ref{fig:0D}D).
+Furthermore, the fixed point corresponding to the compression branch becomes linearly stable for a range of $\mu$ values, which kills any oscillation in the system.
+We find that this transition from an oscillatory to nonoscillatory state through compression is a generic feature of the single cell and does not depend on $\tau_D$ and $\tau_L$ (\cite{SI},Fig.~S20).
+Coupling the single cells in a 1D periodic network reveals a far richer phenomenology.
+At low $\mu$, the cells in the network display phase turbulence such that phase coherence is lost quite rapidly (Fig.~\ref{fig: generality of patterns}A).
+However, pockets of synchronous oscillations exist, which point to the existence of chimera states in this limit (\cite{SI},Fig.~S21-23).
+For $\mu > 0.5$, the network phase separates into a mechanically compressed and an extended phase, signifying a dynamical phase transition at $\mu \approx 0.5$.
+Interestingly, oscillation is dampened in the compressed region, whereas phase turbulence~\cite{kuramoto1984chemical}(\cite{SI}-V) persists in the extended region, signifying the onset of COD through mechanochemical feedback in the spatially extended system (Fig.~\ref{fig: generality of patterns}B).